microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/SQL Server Migration to Azure.md

 Content is broken down as follows:

-* Fundamentals, Associate, Expert, Specialist: content categorized in increasing level of complexity
+* Pre-migration, Migration, Post-migration
 * Certifications: relevant Microsoft exams or certifications
 * Community resources: user groups, events, blogs

-## Fundamentals
+## Pre-migration

 _The single best resource is the Microsoft Online Migration Guide, as it allows you to select both source and target systems and see prescriptive guidance:_